Appkube-awsx/awsx-cost/awsx-costSpikes/README.md

 Please refer to the instruction - https://github.com/Appkube-awsx/awsx#how-to-write-a-plugin-subcommand

-It has detailed instruction on how to write a subcommand plugin , build / test / debug / publish and integrate into the main commmand.
+It has detailed instruction on how to write a command plugin , build/test/debug/ publish and integrate into the main commmand.

 # How to build / Test

             go run main.go
-                - Program will print Calling aws-costData on console
+                - Program will print Calling aws-costSpike on console

             Another way of testing is by running go install command go install
-            - go install command creates an exe with the name of the module (e.g. awsx-getCostData) and save it in the GOPATH
+            - go install command creates an exe with the name of the module (e.g. awsx-getCostSpike) and save it in the GOPATH
             - Now we can execute this command on command prompt as below

-            awsx-getCostData --zone=us-east-1 --accessKey=xxxxxxxxxx --secretKey=xxxxxxxxxx --crossAccountRoleArn=xxxxxxxxxx  --externalId=xxxxxxxxxx
+            awsx-getCostSpike --zone=us-east-1 --accessKey=xxxxxxxxxx --secretKey=xxxxxxxxxx --crossAccountRoleArn=xxxxxxxxxx  --externalId=xxxxxxxxxx

 # what it does

-This command implement the following functionalities - getCostData - It will get the cost data for specific service and for all service also.
+This command implement the following functionalities - GetCostSpike - It will get the cost spike data for specific service and for all service also.

 # command input